prisma-labs/graphql-framework-experiment/docs/getting-started/tutorial.md

  → 10 t.model.moons();
 ```

-The feedback is pretty clear already but to restate: The problem is that we're project a Prisma model field (`moons`) that is a connection to another Prisma model (`Moon`) that has not been projected on our API layer.
+The feedback is pretty clear already but to restate: The problem is that we're projecting a Prisma model field (`moons`) that is a connection to another Prisma model (`Moon`) that has not been projected on our API layer.
 So let's do that now:

 ```diff
 +++ api/graphql.ts